 "The Boston Marathon really stands out to me for two reasons -- yes, what happened at the finish line and the tragedy there, but ...
 I'm glad that we're really gonna take time to reflect on the everyday hero, those people who just refuse to stay on the sidelines."

-But Roberts herself has also become part of the news thanks to her bravely being so open about her battle with cancer, and she reflected on being named one of Barbara Walters' "10 Most Fascinating People" of the year.
+But Roberts herself has also become part of the news thanks to her bravely being so open about her battle with cancer, and she reflected on being named one of Barbara Walters' "10 Most Fascinating People"

 "When you're sitting across Barbara Walters, and she anoints you -- because she's the one who decides the list -- I was just thrilled," she smiled.
 "She made me cry just a little bit -- you know, it's not a Barbara Walters interview unless you shed a tear or two."